apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US vetoes UN Security Council action on Israel, Gaza**
+**Arab diplomats 'horrified' by Hamas onslaught but critical of Israel's response**

-You can read more about it [here](https://www.reuters.com/world/us-vetoes-un-security-council-action-israel-gaza-2023-10-18/).
+You can read more about it [here](https://www.timesofisrael.com/arab-diplomats-horrified-by-hamas-onslaught-but-critical-of-israels-response/).

 ## Requirements
 - Python 3.8